rchavarria/blog-post-incubator/unpublished-book-notes/practical-vim-by-drew-neil.markdown

 ## Chapter 12 Matching Patterns and Literals

-### Tip 72    Tune the Case Sensitivity of Search Patterns
+### Consejo 72 -   Tune the Case Sensitivity of Search Patterns

 We can make Vim’s search patterns case insensitive by enabling the `ignorecase` setting.